MouriNaruto/MouriNaruto/blog-source-english/source/_posts/Use-VC-LTL-in-your-Cpp-WinRT-UWP-projects.md

 linking to the C runtime library for UWP projects by default.

-Then find the `PropertyGroup Label="Globals"` node in the `.vcxproj` configuration file for the UWP project we need to hack and add `<UseCrtSDKReference>false</UseCrtSDKReference>` and add the following to the end of the `Project` node at the end of the `Project` node to resolve the issue of generated application manifest contains VCLibs dependencies by default.
+Then find the `PropertyGroup Label="Globals"` node in the `.vcxproj` configuration file for the UWP project we need to hack and add `<UseCrtSDKReference>false</UseCrtSDKReference>` and add the following to the end of the `Project` node to resolve the issue of generated application manifest contains VCLibs dependencies by default.

 ```
   <!-- ## BEGIN HACK - Removing Microsoft.VCLibs Packages ## -->